ndrag/wfg/README.md

 ---

 # Works for Good

+***In early development!
+While the architecture is complete, the front-end has yet to be fully designed or implemented.***

 The homepage for Works for Good, a not-for-profit creating free web-based tools for organizations and industries that make a difference.

 This site will also form the template for future Laravel + Vue (via Inertia) AWS-hosted websites.